EliAndrewC/l7r/setting/l7r.md

 The median domain is around 3,750 square miles of land, which would be a little over 70 miles across if the domain were circular - no domain is actually shaped this way, but "70 miles across" is a good first approximation of the size of the median domain.

-Note that this describes the "median" domain rather than the "average" (mean) domain, since a small percentage of domains are extremely large - this is the reason why Rokugan has (currently) 284 domains rather than 400, which would be result of dividing the total population by the population of the median domain.
+Note that this describes the "median" domain rather than the "average" (mean) domain, since a small percentage of domains are extremely large - this is the reason why Rokugan has (currently) 284 domains rather than 400, which would be the result of dividing the total population by the population of the median domain.
 Most of the time, the larger domains tend to be the ruling domains of a great Family and/or Clan, e.g. the Mirumoto domain is the largest in Dragon lands and is several times the size of the median domain, much larger than the domains of other Mirumoto vassal houses.
 Larger families also have Karo Domains which are similarly sized which are similar to the ruling domain in size, but most other domains are relatively close to the median (which is strongly encouraged by the Emperor to maintain the balance of power).

 The median domain has around 250,000 total human population, with approximately 5,000 samurai (given that samurai are approximately 2% of the population).

+A useful way to think about the median domain is that it holds **roughly 1/400th of both the land area and the population of the Empire** (the Empire is ~1.5 million square miles and ~100 million inhabitants; divide either by 400 and you land at the median domain's ~3,750 square miles and ~250,000 people).
+This "median-size-equivalent" (ME) is the unit the budget math aggregates on, even though there are only ~284 *actual* domains - because a minority of domains are several times larger than the median, the actual count is smaller than the 400 median-equivalents the Empire's total size would divide into.
+When this matters at the table, the GM will tell players whether they are in a roughly median-sized domain or in an unusually large or small one; the worked examples throughout these notes (and in [`budgets.md`](budgets.md#the-two-empire-wide-multipliers)) assume a close-to-median domain unless stated otherwise.

 The capital of the domain is usually close to the center of the domain, with roads connecting to each of its provincial cities.
 Each level within the domain usually has around half a dozen units, e.g. approximately six provinces per domain, approximately six counties per province, etc.